Skip to content

 Progress Through the PhD

 The phases of the PhD program are identified by a set of accomplishments which the student generally will attain in order, and within a satisfactory time.
 These phases, which will be monitored by the Program Director of the PhD program, are the identification of the Supervisor and the Supervisory Committee, completion of required and elective course work, completion of the qualifying examination, defense of the research proposal, and defense of the dissertation (both Departmental and SGS).
-Full-time students are expected to complete the PhD within four to five years.
+Full-time students are expected to complete the PhD within four years.
 Flex-time students may take longer, but not more than eight years; they must submit a revised list of milestones, for approval by the Supervisor and the Program Director.

 view the SBHS PhD Timeline